leninepestana/InheritanceExercise6/README.md

 - Abstract method: can only be used in an abstract class, and it does not have a body.
 The body is provided by the subclass (inherited from).

 ![class-diagram-polymorphism](https://user-images.githubusercontent.com/22635013/130362329-9c178ce8-a6a9-4081-a1f7-8794a539771a.png)

+### Why do we create abstract classes?

+To reuse the code\
+Superclass Polymorphism standardizes account types.
+Equal attributes are in the superclass.
+We can put all account types in a collection.